EMPLOYMENT OPPORTUNITY: BE A BUS DRIVER! Byron Center Public Schools is looking for bus drivers. We offer on the job training! Click here to apply.

 What are the other factors involved in establishing where the school bus stops?
 There are many factors which should be taken into consideration when school administrators establish the placement of a bus stop.
 The primary concern is visibility of the bus and the consideration of stopping distances necessary for other motor vehicles in order to accomplish safe loading and unloading of children.
-In general, state law requires 400 feet of clear and continuous visibility on a highway where speed limit is over 35 mph, and 200 feet where speed limit is less that 35 mph.
+In general, state law requires 400 feet of clear and continuous visibility on a highway where the speed limit is over 35 mph and 200 feet where the speed limit is less than 35 mph.

 Transporting students on school buses is a service for eligible students; therefore, it is necessary to keep the following conditions in mind:

-Schools of Choice students are not eligible for transportation unless they are registered at a licensed daycare or a family memberÕs home that is within the school boundary.
-Due to liability, Schools of Choice students will not be allowed to walk from outside of the District to a bus stop that is close by.
+Schools of Choice students are not eligible for transportation unless they are registered at a licensed daycare or a family member's home that is within the school boundary.
+Due to liability, School of Choice students will not be allowed to walk from outside of the district to a bus stop.

-According to Byron Center Public Schools Transportation Guidelines, each student will be allowed to have one pick-up location and one drop-off location, five days a week.
-We will no longer accommodate day variant requests.
+According to Byron Center Public Schools Transportation Guidelines, we will accommodate day variant requests but cannot accommodate week variances.
 Students shall not be permitted to use any other bus without prior permission from the Director of Transportation.
 Transportation to an alternate location must be approved by the Transportation Director and is for emergency purposes only.

-Your child care address must be provided in writing to your school office or directly to the Transportation Department.
-You can obtain the Child Care Transportation Form from your school office, the Transportation Department office (administration building) or you can download one by clicking the link above.
-Please fill out this form each time your child care changes.
+A child care address must be provided in writing using the Child Care/Transportation Form link at the top of the page.
+Once submitted, this form goes directly to the Transportation Department.
+Please fill out this form each time your child care needs change.
 Please note: daycare must be in the boundary of the school your child is attending.
-No day variant stops will be allowed.
+A day variant is allowed but no week variant will be allowed.
 With more than 2,550 students transported each day, it is difficult to accommodate unexpected schedule changes; however, we will try to help out in an emergency, if possible.

 Byron Center has a two-tier bus routing system.
-The first tier is our secondary runs.
+The first tier is for secondary schools.
 This run is picking up any eligible fifth through twelve graders who want to ride the bus.
-The second tier is our Elementary runs.
+The second tier is for elementary schools.
 These routes pick up all eligible kindergartners through fourth graders.
-Byron Center buses also provide transportation for the private school students.
-The same bus number and route will transport students home after school.
+Byron Center buses also provide transportation for private school students.

-Please note that these are approximate times and that times and locations are subject to change and adjustments.
-Please understand that the first week of school, buses may run late because of students getting acquainted with new surroundings.
-The transportation department and the driver will work through any changes needed in the bus run, until it is efficient and timely.
+Please note that these are approximate times and that times and locations are subject to change.
+During the first week of school, buses may run late because of students getting acquainted with new surroundings.
+The transportation department and the driver will work through any changes needed in the bus run until it is efficient and timely.
 Parents will be notified of any major changes by the transportation department via a note home to parents or phone call.
-Once a run has been established and all kinks worked out, the bus driver will maintain a reliable schedule.
-Of course, traffic and bad roads and weather will play a major part in staying on schedule.
+Once a run has been established and all kinks are worked out, the bus driver will maintain a reliable schedule.
+Of course, traffic, bad roads, and weather will play a major part in staying on schedule.